SvenThorkildsen/magabot/README.md

 The Raspberry Pi runs controller programs that send movement commands to the Arduino.
 These programs are run on the Raspberry Pi Model 4B which is connected to a camera.

+### magabot.py
+This application combines the joystick and camera controllers.
+Upon launch the Magabot can be controlled remotely by the joystick.
+By pressing the "Y" button, the Magabot switches to the "follow me" mode, where the robot follows the person in the camera frame.
+Press "B" button to return to remote control.

+#### Current state
+- Detect a person within a distance range of ~0.3-3.5 meters.
+- Approach and stop around 30cm from the person.
+- Signal if object is detected within sonar range, <50cm.
+- Stop if Magabot's bumpers touches an object.

+#### Next steps
+- Identify specific persons, only follow the desired user.
+- Use sonar readings for obstacle avoidance.
+- Keep a set distance to the user.

+### leash.py
+This application builds on the joystick controller to enable the robot to follow a user holding a leash.
+The leash is attached to a joystick mounted on the Magabot.
+A highly elastic leash is recommended, as this will give the user freedom to move independently of the Magabot's speed.

+#### Current state
+- Follow user when the handheld controller is mounted on the Magabot and leash is attached to the left joystick.

+#### Next steps
+- Mount a single joystick on the Magabot, connected to the Raspberry Pi.
+- Add a tension measurement sensor to the leash/joystick, enabling the Magabot to regulate its speed based on how far away the user is.

 ### Camera controller
 This program uses the camera mounted on the Magabot to follow the user.